Table of contents

 Dental insurance typically covers temporary crowns as part of the overall crown benefit.
 However, coverage levels vary by plan, and patients should verify their specific benefits before treatment begins.

-Most insurance plans that cover permanent crowns also include associated temporary restorations, but copayments and deductibles may apply according to individual policy terms.
+Most insurance plans that cover permanent crowns also include associated temporary restorations.
+However, copayments and deductibles may apply according to individual policy terms.
+If your permanent crown is lost, we offer fast permanent crown replacement services

 How Does the Cost of Temporary Crowns Differ Across Clinics in Turkey?